 In 2015 Pantarhei sold all rights, assets, and patents of E4 to the Belgian company Mithra Pharmaceuticals.
 All rights for the oncological and veterinary E4 applications (including breast cancer and prostate cancer) were exclusively licensed back to Pantarhei and product development was continued by Pantarhei Oncology.
 Mithra is developing the Women’s Health applications of E4 (i.e. hormonal contraception [Estelle®] and menopausal hormone therapy [Donesta®]).
 Due to the many years of experience from the utilization of E4 in Women’s health applications, E4 has a well-established safety profile.
-Launch of the new contraception is expected in the second half year of 2021.
+During the first half year of 2021 approval was obtained for the new oral contraceptive Estelle® and the pill was launched in US, Canada and Europe the same year.
+For the indication menopausal hormone therapy, Phase III development is currently ongoing.
+The first positive top-line results from Donesta® Phase III studies were announced by Mithra in January 2022.